- Search The Registry

 *James Jackson Jr. was born on this date in 1914.
 He was a Black union leader, activist, tactician, teacher, writer, and humanist.

 In 1956, Jackson was among Communist Party leaders convicted by the House Un-American Committee under the Smith Act for conspiring to teach the overthrow of the government by force and violence.
 Among Jackson's character witnesses were Ralph Bunche and W.E.B.
 Du Bois.
 Jackson was convicted, but a Supreme Court decision in another case prevented Jackson from being imprisoned.
-In 1968, he flew to Hanoi in North Vietnam and slipped into South Vietnam, where he observed first-hand the Viet Minh’s struggle against the U.S. aggressors.
+In 1968, he flew to Hanoi in North Vietnam and slipped into South Vietnam, where he observed the Viet Minh’s struggle against the U.S. aggressors.
 Jackson was the last U.S. reporter to interview Ho Chi Minh before his death in 1969.

 Many contemporary books dealing with the racial and class struggles in the South pay tribute to the pioneering work of Jim and Esther Jackson, most notably the two-volume Pulitzer Prize-winning biography of Du Bois by David Levering Lewis.
 James E. Jackson, Jr., a giant in the struggle for African American equality, world peace, and socialism, died on Sept.
 1, 2007.
 He was one of the truly heroic figures of the Black freedom movement in America, the progressive movement generally, and the Communist Party USA.